Skip to main content

 • On Linux, use libpcap.

-You can optionally enable promiscuous mode (aka 'monitor' mode) for the network or the interface of interest.
+You can optionally enable promiscuous mode (also known as monitor mode) for the network or the interface of interest.

 tip

-Watch our Intro to Packet Capture video for a quick overview of how to set up and use packet capture with Device42.
+Watch the Intro to Packet Capture video for a quick overview of how to set up and use packet capture with Device42.

 1. Download the compressed d42-packet-capture.zip utility file and extract the contents to a directory of your choice.